krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 </dependency>
 ```

-Read **[readme](https://github.com/krzysztofslusarski/continuous-async-profiler){:target="_blank"}** first.
+Read the **[README](https://github.com/krzysztofslusarski/continuous-async-profiler){:target="_blank"}** to get more details.

 ## Contextual profiling
 {: #context-id }

-Continuous profiling together with the possibility to extract a profile of a single request is very
+Continuous profiling, together with the possibility to extract a profile of a single request, is very
 powerful.
-Unfortunately there are applications where that is not enough.
+Unfortunately, there are applications where that is not enough.
 Some examples:

-- Any work that is delegated to different thread will be missed in that profile
+- Any work that is delegated to a different thread will be missed in that profile
-- If one request is computed by multiple threads/JVMs we need to combine multiple profiles
+- If one request is computed by multiple threads/JVMs, we need to combine multiple profiles
-- Applications in distributed architecture, even if single request is processed by single thread
+- Applications in a distributed architecture, usually with microservices:
-  usually there are remote calls to other services
+There are usually remote calls to other services, even if every single request is processed by a single thread.

-In the last example we can extract a profile for each microservice to understand behavior of the
-request processing in such a distributed architecture.
-This is doable, but consumes a lot of time.
+We can extract a profile for each microservice to understand the request processing behavior in such a distributed architecture.
+This is doable but consumes a lot of time.

 All the problems mentioned above can be covered by **contextual profiling**.
-The concept is pretty trivial.
+The concept is pretty simple:
-Every time when any thread is executing any work, that work is done in some context (eg. in context
+Whenever any thread is executing any work, that work is done in some context, usually in the context
-of a single request).
-Instead of just doing that work we do:
+of a single request.
+Instead of just doing that work, we do the following:

 ```java
 asyncProfiler.setContextId(contextId);